nitsanavni/co-authors/plan.md

 - [ ]

 # in

-- ~~look in `.co-authors`~~
+- this cmd can be used as a test: `EDITOR="head -n 2" git commit --allow-empty`
 - look in `.co-authors.history`
-- ~~look in `~/.co-authors`~~
-- ~~automatically add our files to `.gitignore`~~
-- ~~search current local repo history `git log --all ...`~~
-  - ~~look for authors _and_ co-authors~~
-- ~~all these could be merged, `uniq` (DRY) and `take(50)` (don't explode the context)~~
 - spinner while AI is generating text
 - a router for human text - is it a strict enum? let's start with yes - a strict enum
-- Q - how to `git --messgae-template`
+- ~~Q - how to `git --messgae-template`~~
   - could be a hook - an interactive hook?
     - this is stronger than a msg template, because you can't override it with `git commit -m "no template"`
     - could become interactive after some while, like a debounce
     - meaning - right after we approve, it'll stay quiet and do its job; but after a while it'll ask for approval again
-  - could be a commit msg template - let's start with that
+  - ~~could be a commit msg template - let's start with that~~
-    - a message template can be passed on the cli
+    - ~~a message template can be passed on the cli~~
-    - better to use `git config commit.template .co-authors`
+    - ~~better to use `git config commit.template .co-authors`~~
       - first see if a template exists...
+- ~~look in `.co-authors`~~
+- ~~look in `~/.co-authors`~~
+- ~~automatically add our files to `.gitignore`~~
+- ~~search current local repo history `git log --all ...`~~
+  - ~~look for authors _and_ co-authors~~
+- ~~all these could be merged, `uniq` (DRY) and `take(50)` (don't explode the context)~~

 idea - a small cli, with natural language interface, to create a commit message template with co-authors